antoineruzette/goo_gallery/_pages/userguide.md

 <b>Installation</b>

-1. Install the latest edition of Blender from <a href="https://www.blender.org/download/">https://www.blender.org/download/</a>
+1. Install one of the Blender 3 releases from <a href="https://www.blender.org/download/">https://www.blender.org/download/</a>.
+We recommend using Blender 3.3.
-2. Clone the Goo repository (or download and unzip)
+2. Clone the <a href="https://github.com/smegason/Goo">Goo repository</a> (or download and unzip).
 3. In Blender, go to <i>Edit>Preferences</i>.
 Then, check <i>Add Mesh: Extra Objects</i> in the ‘Add-ons’ tab.
 4. In <i>Edit>Preferences</i>, go to the File Paths tab and add the <i>/path_to_your_Goo_clone/Goo/scripts/</i> folder to <i>Scripts</i>.
 5. Re-start Blender.